Good morning, we will move to the first item on the agenda which is the election of chair.

 There's reference in the pack about the music license conditions also being breached.

-Do we have any more detail on that?
+Do you have any more detail on that?

 Sorry.

-Yes, music was playing as well at the time when I visited Parkour course past 11.
+Yes, music was playing as well at the time when I visited Parkour, quarter past 11.

-and there was some music playing as well as alcohol one show.
+There was music playing as well as alcohol one show.

 Do we want to see that?